Kannagi/AltairX/README.md

 1 MiB L2 Scratchpad memory.

+Algorithms cache used is MRU based Pseudo LRU (PLRUm).
+If used 2-way Algorithms cache used is FIFO.

 The processor has no branch prediction, it will be based on the delay slot (1 cycle for Fetch) and 1 decode cycle + Jump (Delay)

 The number of instructions is done via a "Pairing" bit, when it is equal to 1, there is another instruction to be executed in parallel, 0 indicates the end of the bundle.